vmc-7645/YOLOv8-retail/README.md

 Heavily inspired by this [article](https://medium.com/analytics-vidhya/retail-store-item-detection-using-yolov5-7ba3ddd71b0c), but applied to YOLOv8 instead of YOLOv5.

-Training data is taken from the SKU110k dataset ([download](http://trax-geometry.s3.amazonaws.com/cvpr_challenge/SKU110K_fixed.tar.gz)), which holds several gigabytes of prelabeled images of the subject matter.
+Training data is taken from the SKU110k dataset ([download from kaggle](https://www.kaggle.com/datasets/thedatasith/sku110k-annotations), which holds several gigabytes of prelabeled images of the subject matter.